breezy-weather/breezy-weather/docs/HOMEPAGE.md

 Above weather blocks, you have details about current weather:

 - A description of the current weather condition
 - Temperature.
 When entering screen, this will animate from previous location’s temperature (or 0° if just opening the app) to the current location’s temperature, for a duration of 1 to 2 seconds depending on the temperature difference.
-This animation can be disabled in Settings > Main screen > Other element animations.
+This animation can be disabled in `Settings` > `Main screen` > `Other element animations`.
 - (If different from temperature) Feels like temperature
 - The temperature for the current and next half days:
   - Before 06:00, it will show yesterday nighttime min temperature (if available), followed by today daytime max temperature